Skip Navigation

 Additional Domains NOT assessed in the US Global Competency Creative Thinking

 NOTE: Reading, mathematics, and science literacy are all assessed in each assessment cycle of the Program for International Assessment (PISA).
-A separate problem-solving assessment was administered in 2003 and 2012, and financial literacy in 2012, 2015, and 2018.
+A separate problem-solving assessment was administered in 2003 and 2012, and financial literacy in 2012, 2015, 2018, and 2022.
 The subject shown in boldface, all-capital letters is the major or focal subject area for that cycle.
-As of the 2015 cycle, PISA is administered entirely on computer.
+As of the 2015 cycle, PISA is administered entirely on computer in the United States.

 Close